What is dodge and burn?

 How do I dodge and burn in Lightroom Classic?

-If you think dodge and burn is for Photoshop only, you’d be wrong.
-Dodge and burn in Lightroom Classic is really powerful and actually very easy.
+If you think dodge and burn is for Photoshop only, you’re wrong.
+Dodge and burn in Lightroom Classic is really powerful and actually very easy with masks.

 - Adjustment brush